slembcke/ggj22/README.md

-# ggj22
+# Super Swing On

+Swing to success in Super Swing On!
+Explore and unlock in this swingin' side scroller.

-Global Game Jam '22
+Made in 48 hours for the Global Game Jam '22